Moirai: European goddesses

-The three Moirai are known in English (wyrd) as the Fates.
+The three Moirai are known in English as the Fates.
 This derives from Roman mythology, in which they are the Parcae or Fata, plural of fatum, meaning prophetic declaration, oracle, or destiny; euphemistically, the "sparing ones".
 There are other equivalents that descend from the Proto-Indo-European culture.

 In Norse mythology the Norns are a trio of female beings who rule the destiny of gods and men, twining the thread of life.
 They set up the laws and decided on the lives of the children of men.

-Their names were Urðr, related with Old English wyrd, modern weird ("fate, destiny, luck"), Verðandi, and Skuld, and it has often been inferred that they ruled over the past, present and future respectively, based on the sequence and partly the etymology of the names, of which the first two (literally 'Fate' and 'Becoming') are derived from the past and present stems of the verb verða, "to be", respectively, and the name of the third one means "debt" or "guilt", originally "that which must happen".
+Their names were Urðr, related with Old English wyrd, modern weird ("fate, destiny, luck"), Verðandi, and Skuld, and it has often been concluded that they ruled over the past, present and future respectively, based on the sequence and partly the etymology of the names, of which the first two (literally 'Fate' and 'Becoming') are derived from the past and present stems of the verb verða, "to be", respectively, and the name of the third one means "debt" or "guilt", originally "that which must happen".
 In younger legendary sagas, the Norns appear to have been synonymous with witches (völvas), and they arrive at the birth of the hero to shape his destiny.

 Many other cultures included trios of goddesses associated with fate or destiny.
 The Celtic Matres and Matrones, female deities almost always depicted in groups of three, have been proposed as connected to the Norns.

-In Lithuanian and other Baltic mythologies, the goddess Laima is the personification of destiny, and her most important duty was to prophecy how the life of a newborn will take place.
+In Lithuanian and other Baltic mythologies, the goddess Laima is the personification of destiny, and her most important duty was to prophesy how the life of a newborn will take place.
 With her sisters Kārta and Dēkla, she is part of a trinity of fate deities similar to the Moirai.
-In Hurrian mythology the three goddesses of fate, the Hutena, was believed to dispense good and evil, life and death to humans.
+In Hurran mythology the three goddesses of fate, the Hutena, were believed to dispense good and evil, life and death to humans.

 Later European culture

-In Dante's Divine Comedy, the Fates are mentioned in both Inferno (XXXIII.126) and Purgatorio (XXI.25-27, XXV.79-81) by their Greek names and their traditional role in measuring out and determining the length of human life is assumed by the narrator.
+In Dante's Divine Comedy, the Fates are mentioned in both Inferno (XXXIII.126) and Purgatorio (XXI.25-27, XXV.79-81) by their Greek names, and their traditional role in measuring out and determining the length of human life is assumed by the narrator.